 How to fertilize your Kikuyu lawn

 Kikuyu is a fast, stubborn grower even without any fertilisers.
-Still, if you want to walk the extra mile, go for a slow-release fertiliser with high levels of nitrogen and phosphorus.
-Apply it once in early Spring and after that in the first weeks of Autumn.
+Still, if you want to walk the extra mile, go for a slow-release lawn feeding product with high levels of nitrogen and phosphorus.
+Apply the fertiliser once in early Spring and after that in the first weeks of Autumn.

 Professional Garden Maintenance

 Most of the problems of Kikuyu grass could be also considered as strengths.
 Being a strong, overpowering grass is good, as it will prevent weed growth, but it also makes it difficult to plant anything else as it will immediately suffocate every foreign sign of life.

 Still, if there are some bald patches in your lawn, weeds will take the first chance to grab onto them.
 The density and strong character of this grass, though, cannot prevent potential pest infestations.
 Lawn grubs and worms are the most popular pests that usually infest Kikuyu grass lawns.

 Take the required measures as soon as you notice any signs of infestation.
 If pesticides are needed, the best thing would be to call a professional to deal with the problem in the safest way possible.

 Professional lawn mowing by Fantastic Gardeners

 Still, if your busy schedule does not allow you to take care of your Kikuyu grass lawn, you can always leave it in the hands of professionals.